Nexdata-AI/7788-People-80336-Images-Cross-age-Faces-Data/README.md

 ## Annotation content
 the human face bounding boxes were annotated for each subject
 ## Accuracy
-the accuracy exceeds 97% based on the accuracy of the sharpness and age group; the bounding box of
+the accuracy exceeds 97% based on the accuracy of the sharpness and age group; the bounding box of face is qualified when the deviation is not more than 3 pixels, and the qualified rate of the bounding box shall not be lower than 97%
 # Licensing Information
 Commercial License